aimhigherweb/iec_website/content/what-we-do/myopia-control.md

 ##### Orthokeratology

 [Orthokeratology](/what-we-do/orthokeratology-corneal-reshaping) (or ortho-K) is a type of contact lens wear which has been practiced at Innovative Eye Care for many years.
-Ortho-K involves wearing a custom-designed contact lens overnight which reshapes the front surface of the eye while you sleep, providing clear vision the next day without the need for spectacles or contact lens wear during the day.
+Ortho-K involves wearing a custom-designed contact lens overnight which reversibly and temporarily reshapes the cornea (front surface of the eye) while you sleep, providing clear vision the next day without the need for spectacles or contact lens wear during the day.

-As well as being convenient, ortho-K actually slows and in some cases stops myopia progression.<sup>8,9</sup> Ortho-K has been proven to slow myopia progression by 32-100%, depending on the study.<sup>8,9</sup> Most reports suggest an average of a 50% reduction in the rate of myopia progression with ortho-K contact lens wear.
-Results in our practice and from other myopia control practices in Australasia show complete halting of myopia progression in some patients.
+As well as being convenient, ortho-K actually slows and in some cases stops myopia progression.<sup>8,9</sup> Ortho-K has been proven to slow myopia progression by 32-100%, depending on the study.<sup>8,9</sup> Results in our practice and from other myopia control practices in Australasia show complete halting of myopia progression in some patients.

 ##### Atropine drops